algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Functional_specifications.md

 ### Alice, 17 years old, High school student:

 After a long day of classes, Alice decides to take a break and explore the Pac-Man project.
-Despite not being a regular gamer, she finds the user-friendly[^] interface and simple controls easy to navigate.
+Despite not being a regular gamer, she finds the user-friendly[^3] interface and simple controls easy to navigate.
 The nostalgic elements of the classic game bring back childhood memories.
 Alice enjoys a quick gaming session, appreciating the break from her academic routine and the opportunity to explore a different aspect of technology.

 ### Claire, 27 years old, Developer: